-Living Well, a free, six-week health improvement class about fitness, nutrition and living a lifestyle to reduce the risk of heart disease, cancer, stroke and other serious diseases by taking steps toward wellness is being offered for families by Cuyuna Regional Medical Center in January and February.
+Living Well, a free, six-week health improvement class about fitness, nutrition and living a lifestyle to reduce the risk of heart disease, cancer, stroke and other serious diseases by taking steps toward wellness is being offered by Cuyuna Regional Medical Center in Crosby this Fall.

-The classes will be held on Mondays from 5:30 to 6:30 p.m. at Heartwood Senior Living Community in Crosby beginning January 13 and continue until February 17.
-A book and all supplies will be provided together with healthy refreshments.
+The classes, which will be facilitated by Registered Nurse Vicki Monson, will be held on Tuesdays from 5:30 to 6:30 p.m. at Hallett Community Center beginning September 14 and continue until October 19.
+All supplies will be provided and healthy refreshments will be available.

 Success of the program will be tracked through students’ results.
-To do this, all participants will be asked to have their weight and blood pressure measured by health professionals during the first and last class.
+To do this, all participants will be asked to have their weight and blood pressure measured by health professionals during the first and last class and to keep a health journal.
 All information will be kept confidential.
-In the inaugural class held this past Fall, each person lost an average of 4.45 pounds.
-Their average finishing blood pressures were 134/80 compared to 141/81 when they started.
-In the spring class, the beginning average weight of participants was 199.64 pounds and their post average weight was 183.39 pounds—a difference of 15.75 pounds.
-Each person lost an average of 2.29 pounds.
-Their average finishing blood pressures were 128/80 compared to 135/80 when they started.
+In past classes, each person lost an average of 4.45 pounds and lowered their blood pressure by about 10 points.

 There is no fee to participate but students must commit to participate all six weeks.
-Children attending should be 3 years or older and must be accompanied by a parent.
-The class is limited to 50 participants.
+The class is limited to 30 participants